sgore-godaddy/wrhs-next-mcp/README.md

 3. **Authentication**: Credentials are passed via environment variables in the Cursor config

-4. **API Client**: Uses the existing `warehouse.ai-api-client` npm package to interact with your API
+4. **API Client**: Uses the existing `warehouse.ai-api-client` npm package to interact with the warehouse API

 ## Troubleshooting